mranwarali/mranwarali/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on My Content Creation Skills On Youtube.
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning Frontend Development
-- 👯 I’m looking to collaborate on Data Science
+- 👯 I’m looking to collaborate on Frontend Development
-- 🤔 I’m looking for help with Data Science
+- 🤔 I’m looking for help with Frontend Development
-- 💬 Ask me about Data Science
+- 💬 Ask me about Frontend Development
 - 📫 How to reach me: <a href="mailto:geekysession@gmail.com">Email</a>
 - 😄 Pronouns: He/She
 - ⚡ Fun fact: ..